-- 4.6 When making decisions on behalf of the Council, including awarding contracts or making appointments, Members must do so on merit. - 4.7 Members must have regard to any relevant advice provided to them by the Council's officers and, in particular, the Head of Paid Service, Chief Finance Officer and Monitoring Officer, where such advice is provided pursuant to their statutory duties.
+- 4.6 When making decisions on behalf of the Council, including awarding contracts or making appointments, Members must do so on merit. - 4.7 Members must have regard to any relevant advice provided to them by the Council's officers and, in particular, the Head of Paid Service, the Chief Financial Officer and the Monitoring Officer, where such advice is provided pursuant to their statutory duties.